 Each December we participate in several Christmas Bird Counts (CBC) sponsored by the National Audubon Society.
 Organizations use data collected in this long-running wildlife census to assess the health of bird populations and to help guide conservation action.
 Read about how the data are used and about the histories of our counts.

-Each of our four predefined count circles are divided into sectors by the count leader and teams are assigned to count birds in each sector.
+In the SCVAS count, each of our four predefined count circles are divided into sectors by the count leader and teams are assigned to count birds in each sector.
 Counters with less experience are teamed with those more experienced.
 Even if beginning birders can't identify every bird, they provide important "extra eyes" in finding birds.
 A "countdown" dinner (donations to cover the food are gladly accepted!) is held on the evening of the count, where groups share their results and tell tales of the day.

 Publication of Results